jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

-What would a performance post be without comparing numbers.
+What would a performance post be without comparing numbers?
 I originally intended this one to be about multiple improvements but I decided to focus on the most important thing.
 GPR class removal and instruction template LUTs aren't nearly as interesting and impactful as 'state dependent dispatching' (the second one has also been discussed in a previous [progress report]({{<ref "progress-3.md#optimizing-instruction-execution">}})).
 Now take a step back and look at these wonderful results.

 {{<table>}}
 |                                                             Commit                                                             | Improvement                | Pokémon Emerald | Yoshi's Island |